MiyuHmt/cheatsheet/networks.md

 UDP and its UDP-lite variant are unique in that they do not establish end-to-end connections between communicating end systems.

+### UDP and TCP

+#### UDP

+Connectionless service; no session is established between hosts.

+UDP does not guarantee or acknowledge delivery, or sequence data.

+#### TCP

+Connection-oriented service; a session is established between hosts.

+TCP guarantees delivery through the use of acknowledgements and sequenced delivery of data.

 ### ICMP (Internet Control Message Protocol)

 ICMP is an error-reporting protocol network devices like routers use to generate error messages to the source IP address when network problems prevent delivery of IP packets.